Emily Dove-Medows, Ph.D., CNM

 • Racial residential segregation

 Emily Dove-Medows is a certified nurse midwife and nurse scientist.
 Her program of research is focused on ending preventable morbidity and mortality related to racism.
 Her most recent contributions include introducing new qualitative measures of residential segregation and mixed methods studies that explore Black women’s perceptions of neighborhood disorder, discrimination, and preterm birth.
-Her current work explores communication and perceptions of blame among both maternity care providers and Black women.
-She is a two-time graduate of Wayne State University where she earned her Master’s and PhD in nursing, as well as a two time graduate of New York University where she earned a Bachelor’s degree from the Gallatin School and the Rory Meyers College of Nursing.
+Her current work explores communication about health risks and racism during clinical care and perceptions of blame among both maternity care providers and Black women.
+She is a two-time graduate of Wayne State University where she earned her Master’s and PhD in nursing, as well as a two-time graduate of New York University where she earned Bachelor's degrees from the Gallatin School of Individualized Study and the Rory Meyers College of Nursing.

 Affiliations / Service